-Issued decals should be treated as cash.
-They will not replaced if lost or stolen.
+Issued decal should be treated as cash.
+It will not be replaced if lost or stolen.

-The SPS will continue to replace decals only upon presentation of paid receipt and the remnants of old decals, such as scraped off the old vehicle's bumper when someone has bought a new vehicle.
+The SPS will continue to offer a replacement decal for $25, only upon presentation of paid receipt and the old decal, regardless of the condition.

 MANDATORY EQUIPMENT FOR A MOBILE SPORTFISHING VEHICLE (MSFV)